General Management Worldwide

 The artist cooperated also with Podlasie Opera and Philharmonic in Białystok, Polish National Opera and Baltic Opera in Gdańsk.
 As a soloist of the International Opera Studio in Zurich he performed the part of Oberon in B. Britten’s A Midsummer Night’s Dream at the Opernhaus Zürich.

 In the 2017/2018 season, Jan Jakub Monowid, took part in the world premiere of Tango composed by M. Dobrzyński at the Warsaw Chamber Opera and a new production of Sąd Ostateczny by K. Knittel at the Baltic Opera in Gdańsk.
 He has performed the part of Annio in La clemenza di Tito and the title part in Imeneo by W. A. Mozart at the Warsaw Chamber Opera.
 He came back in the part of L’Ospite in Luci mie traditrici at the New Opera Days Ostrava at the Antonín Dvořák Theatre.
-The 2018/2019 season is marked with his debut in the part of Horse-Sailor at the Grand Theatre in Łódź in a world premiere of an opera composed by the laureate of the International Opera Composition Competition The Man from Manufaktura – Rafał Janiak.
+In the 2018/2019 season the artist debuted in the part of Horse-Sailor at the Grand Theatre in Łódź in a world premiere of an opera composed by Rafał Janiak, the laureate of the International Opera Composition Competition The Man from Manufaktura.
+Jan Jakub Monowid’s debuts in the 2019/2020 season include the parts of Ottone in Agrippina at the Festival of Baroque Operas Dramma per musica in Warsaw as well as the title part in a newly composed opera entitled Anhelli by Dariusz Pyrzybylski at the Grand Theatre in Poznań.

 B. Britten, A Midsummer Night's Dream, Oberon